nainasiripaati/MREC-Welcome-page/README.md

 # MREC-Welcome-page

-This is a simple front-end project containing login and signup pages built using HTML & CSS.
+This is a simple front-end project containing login and signup pages built using HTML & CSS as a part of my learning journey.

 ##  Features:
 - Separate pages for login and signup